Oct. 6th – Oct. 31

 A. Ruck plus frame must equal 35 lbs.

 Q. What is an acceptable way to reach the 35 lbs for my backpack?

-A. For the heavy category, we would like to encourage you to bring beans, rice, non perishable items, cans, macaroni, pasta, cat/dog food to use as weight in you backpack.
-At the conclusion for the march, you can drop your items in the bin and it will be donated to the Community Action Agency Food Bank.
+A. For the heavy category, we would like to encourage you to bring beans, rice, non perishable items, cans, macaroni, pasta, cat/dog food to use as weight in your backpack.
+Clear tape MUST be used when wrapping food items for weight, food cannot be wrapped with Duck Tape, Gorilla Tape, Electrical Tape, etc. At the conclusion for the march, you can drop your items in the bin and it will be donated to a local food bank.
 You may not pack logs, water, rocks, sand, or anything that can be replenished along the route.